Rohins/deilou-dungeon/README.md

 # DeilouDungeon
 Deilou Dungeon is a card-based roguelike that can be played with a standard deck of cards.
 Most of the mechanics are inspired by [Donsol](http://wiki.xxiivv.com/Donsol).
+Go to [Deilou Dungeon](http://deiloudungeon) to play on my server.

 ## Mechanics
 Potions (Hearts) will heal you but you can't heal more than your max HP.